 The main entrance is placed centrally on the main block and is treated with a traditional pediment and balcony arrangement.
 This differentiation is maintained on the rear elevation and the interjection of a central rear projecting bay and side bay in contrasting stucco render enhance the visual appearance of the main brick house.

-Overall the footprint of the new house is 16.3m in depth by 28.3m in width (as against 15.7m x 28.5m for the existing house) including the single storey bay projections to the front, rear and sides.
+Overall the footprint of the house is 16.3m in depth by 28.3m in width including the single storey bay projections to the front, rear and sides.
 The main two storey part of the house is significantly smaller at 12m x 24m.
 A large attic storey adds more accommodation including an au-pair suite, home cinema and games room.

 The overall GIA of the new house is a significant improvement on the existing house, achieved by a rationalisation of the plan, and provides 611sqm (6,575 sqft) of internal accommodation (exc. garage).